jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-12-asset-and-change-management.md

 - Wiping, degaussing, or physically destroying drives/media
 - Sanitization to prevent data recovery
 - Ensure compliance with regulations and industry standards
+- **Special Publication 800-88**, commonly referred to as the "Guidelines for Media Sanitization"
+	- **Sanitization:** the thorough process of making data inaccessible and irretrievable from a storage medium using traditional forensic methods
+		- **Overwriting:** replacing the existing data on a storage device with random bits of information to ensure that the original data is obscured
+			- single pass, 7 passes, 35 passes
+			- each overwrite makes it increasingly difficult for potential adversaries to retrieve any meaningful data using forensic tools
+		- **Degaussing:** involves using a machine called a degausser to produce a strong magnetic field that can disrupt the magnetic domains on storage devices like hard drives or tapes
+			- after degaussing, a device loses its data storage capability
+		- **Secure Erase:** completely deletes data from a storage device while ensuring that it can't be recovered using traditional recovery tools
+			- **Cryptographic Erase** was introduced to replace the Secure Erase technique in most modern storage devices
+				- one significant advantage of cryptographic erase over traditional erasure methods is speed
+		- **Destruction:** ensures the physical device itself is beyond recovery or reuse
+			- shredding, pulverizing, melting, incinerating
+		- **Certification:** an act of proof that the data or hardware has been securely disposed of
+			- organizations should prioritize data security by documenting the sanitization, disposal, or destruction of data
+			- data retention is focused on strategically deciding what to keep and for how long
+			- regulations may require specific data, such as financial transactions or medical records, to be retained for a set duration
+- *The more you store, the more you must secure:* every piece of data, no matter how trivial, needs protection from potential data breaches
+	- asset disposal and decommissioning is an important process that must be considered
+	- guidelines presented by the National Institute of Standards and Technology

 ---